phr3nzy/rulekit/README.md

 The `AttributeRegistry` and `RuleEngine` are separate components that work together:

 1. The registry provides attribute validation but does not automatically integrate with the rule engine
-2. You must validate entity attributes manually before using them with the rule engine
+2. You must validate entity attributes before using them with the rule engine
 3. Ensure that rules only reference attributes that are registered
 4. Consider validating entities before adding them to your entity pool